Sleep Answers from Sleep Expert Dr Susheel Patil

 - Wake up at a regular time every morning

 - Avoid naps during the day

-- Avoid alcohol and caffeine after 12 pm
+- Avoid caffeine after 12 pm

 I get at least 7 to 8 hours of sleep each night, but I wake up exhausted and overwhelming daytime sleepiness.
 Is it possible to be getting enough sleep but never reach REM sleep?

 If you are getting 7 to 8 hours of sleep and still feel sleepy, you should discuss this with your physician or consider seeing a sleep physician.
 Although the sleep medicine community recommends 7 to 8 hours of sleep per night, some individuals may need more on a regular basis to wake up feeling rested.